On multidimensional Mandelbrot's cascades: Introduction

-Then $Y_n$ is a $C_+$-valued martingale, hence $Y_n$ converges a.e. to $Y\in C$.
-By what has been said above, in the limit we have with $Y^i = \lim_{n\to\8}{Y_n^i}$.
-Also $\E[Y]\in C$ and $Y_i$'s are independent with the same law as $Y$.
-So, if $Y\not= 0 $, we have a solution of \eqref{iteration} and we are led to discuss below the nondegeneracy of $Y$ (Theorem \ref{existence}) and its tail (Theorem \ref{asymptotic}).

-Before describing the general case, we recall the previous results concerning the one-dimensional situation.
-If $d=1$ and $C = \R_+^*$, nondegeneracy of $Y$ was discussed by Kahane, Peyri\`ere \cite{KP}.
-Behavior of $Y$ at infinity depends on the properties of the function $v(\theta) = \E\big[ \sum_{i=1}^N A_i^{\theta}\big]$ (here $A_i$ and $N$ can be dependent), see \cite{DL}.
-Then if $v(1)=1$, $v'(1)<0$ and $v(\chi)=1$ for some $\chi>1$, Guivarc'h \cite{G} and Liu \cite{L} proved that if ${\rm supp\mu}$ is non arithmetic, then the tail of $Y$ is homogeneous at infinity i.e. $\lim_{t\to\8} t^{\chi}\P[Y>t]$ exists and it is positive.
-Recently, also asymptotic properties of solutions of \eqref{iteration} in the boundary case, when $v'(1)=0$ were described (see Biggins, Kyprianou \cite{BK} and Buraczewski \cite{Bu})
+In the one-dimensional situation existence of solutions was discussed by Kahane, Peyri\`ere \cite{KP} in the case when $N$ is a constant and $\E A =1/N$.
+For very general results, in particular also concerned with uniqueness, see \cite{ABM2012, AMeiners, DL, L}.
+The behavior of the tails of fixed points depends on the properties of the function $\theta(s) = \E\big[ \sum_{i=1}^N A_i^{s}\big]$ (here $A_i$ and $N$ can be dependent), see \cite{DL}.
+Then if $\theta(1)=1$, $\theta'(1)<0$ and $\theta(\chi)=1$ for some $\chi>1$, Guivarc'h \cite{G} and Liu \cite{L} proved that if ${\rm supp\ \mu}$ is non arithmetic, then the fixed points have heavy tails, i.e. if the law of $Y$ is a fixed point of $T$, then $\lim_{t\to\8} t^{\chi}\P[Y>t]$ exists and is positive.
+Recently, asymptotic properties of solutions of \eqref{iteration} in the boundary case, when $\theta'(1)=0$ were also described (see \cite{BK,Bu}).